Gaza City: Economy

 Following a significant easing of the closure policy in 2010, the economy of Gaza began to see a substantial recovery from anemic levels during the height of the blockade.
 The economy of Gaza grew by 8% in the first 11 months of 2010.
 Economic activity is largely supported by foreign aid donations.
 There are a number of hotels in Gaza, including the Palestine, Grand Palace, Adam, al-Amal, al-Quds, Cliff, al-Deira and Marna House.
 All, except the Palestine Hotel, are located along in the coastal Rimal district.
 The United Nations (UN) has a beach club on the same street.
-Gaza is not a frequent destination for tourists, and most foreigners who stay in hotels are journalists, aid workers, UN and Red Cross personnel.
+Gaza is not a frequent destination for tourists, and most foreigners who stay in hotels are journalists, aid workers, and UN and Red Cross personnel.
 Upmarket hotels include the al-Quds and the al-Deira Hotel.

+Presence of hydrocarbon reserves around the region gives potential to Gaza, to develop as a leading industrial center.
+Many of the region’s gas and oil fields are underneath Gaza.
+In 1999, natural gas reserves were discovered, offshore of the territory, known as Gaza Marine.
+It holds 1 e12cuft of natural gas, as a part of the Levant Basin, which itself holds 122 e12cuft of natural gas.
+The Levant Basin on the Mediterranean Sea, which includes coastal regions of Israel, Egypt, Cyprus, Lebanon, Syria and Palestine, is estimated to have 1.7 Goilbbl of oil.
+Gaza is the only coastal part of the State of Palestine.
+In 2000, exploration license were granted by the government to British Gas Group.
+However, the project was interrupted during the 2000–2005 uprisings, where supportive infrastructure, the seaport and airport was destroyed by Israel.
+In 2023, the work gain momentum again, until it was crashed in the ongoing war.
+A large number of people used to believe that, Gaza's oil and gas reserves is the reason for Israel's offensive on the territory, also described as a potential genocidal campaign.